mrunmayee300/sei-mcp-server/README.md

 // blockchain-example.js
 async function main() {
   try {
-    // Get Sei balance for an address using ENS console.log("Getting Sei balance for 0x1234...");
+    // Get Sei balance for an address console.log("Getting Sei balance for 0x1234...");

     // When using with Cursor, you can simply ask Cursor to: